TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hey there!
 So glad you stopped by my page!
-Let me introduce myself real quick~ I’m an undergraduate student at Chongqing University of Posts and Telecommunications, working under the awesome guidance of [Ye Wang](https://wangye0523.github.io/).
+Let me introduce myself real quick ~  :heart::heart::heart:\n I’m an undergraduate student at Chongqing University of Posts and Telecommunications, working under the awesome guidance of [Ye Wang](https://wangye0523.github.io/).
 Oh, and just for fun, my MBTI is INFJ, haha!
 I’m super into sci-fi novels and movies—can’t get enough of them!
-Best wishes for our future adventures!
+Best wishes for our future adventures! :kissing_heart:

 # 📖 Educations
 - *2021.09 - 2025.06*, undergraduate student, Computer Science and Technology, Chongqing University of Posts and Telecommunications, Chongqing, China.